 “Be brief, be bold, be gone” is a perfect description of how to talk to people who are high up in your organization’s food chain.

-That’s because senior leaders like their information sparse, and have famously short attention spans.
+That’s because many (perhaps most) senior leaders like their information sparse and have famously short attention spans.

-But they aren’t the only ones who like conciseness and clarity, which is why “The 3 Bs” can help you shine at everything from giving instruction to answering questions to leading an effective meeting and more.
+That’s why “The 3 Bs” can help you shine at everything from giving instructions to answering questions to leading an effective meeting and more.

 Every Communication Can Be Brief

-Of course, that’s easier said than done!
+Of course, being brief is easier said than done!
 President Woodrow Wilson is credited with having said,

 If I am to speak for ten minutes, I need a week for preparation… if [I am to speak for] an hour, I am ready now.